technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/Before the HOL - SAP_plus_extend_and_innovate.md

     ![The New linked service blade displays with Azure Cosmos DB (SQL API) selected.
 The Continue button is highlighted.](media/ss_linkedservice_cosmosdbsql.png "New Cosmos DB Linked Service")

-9. In the New linked service - Azure Cosmos DB form, fill it as follows then select the **Create** button.
+9. In the New linked service - Azure Cosmos DB form, fill it in as follows, then select the **Create** button.
 Unspecified fields retain their default values.

     | Field | Value |
     |-------|-------|